soham-vohra/college_rankings/docs/AI_USAGE.md

-Here are the prompts I used for GenAI when developing this project.
+Here are the prompts we used for GenAI when developing this project.
 I've printed them here in chronological order:

 "I'm looking to create a program in python that asks users for their input on what field of study, and a price cap (per year) using beautifulsoup or selenium to provide a top 10 list of universities for those parameters